visual and performing arts courses

 UNRAVELING THE MYSTERIES OF DIGITAL PHOTOGRAPHY

-Personal Individual Instruction You Can Afford – Taught in the Artist’s Studio
+Personal Individual Instruction You Can Afford – One hour lessons taught in the Artist’s Studio

 Join Dr. Kessler in his studio in Yorktown to learn about any phase of digital photography that interests you, from buying a camera to printing, and everything in-between.
 Receive clear, uncomplicated instruction.
-Your creative journey begins with a two hour session in the photographer’s studio which is equipped with 4 printers, a 24" iMac and 2 PC laptops.
+Your creative journey begins in the photographer’s studio which is equipped with 4 printers, a 24" iMac and 2 PC laptops.
+Instruction is available Monday - Friday, between 2-6pm.
+Call the office to work out a schedule and to register..
+Advance payment required.
+845.803.8622

 Small groups (max of 4) can be accommodated - rates would differ.